-To fill larger gaps in the data such as missing swaths or missing days of data, a temporal interpolation is performed on the sea ice concentration data.
-Once the TBs are processed through the NASA Team, Bootstrap, and CDR sea ice algorithms, the temporal interpolation is applied.
+To fill larger gaps in the data such as missing swaths or full missing days of data, a temporal linear interpolation is performed on the sea ice concentration data.
+Once the T_Bs are processed through the CDR sea ice algorithm, the temporal interpolation is applied.
 The method of interpolation is performed by locating a missing sea ice concentration grid cell on a particular date and then using linear interpolation to fill that value from data on either side of that date.
 Data can be interpolated with values of up to five days on either side of the missing date and those days do not have to be evenly spaced on either side.
-For example, a missing grid cell can be interpolated from a data point one day in the past and one day in the future or a data point two days in the past and four days in the future up to a data point five days in the past and five days in the future.
+For example, a missing grid cell can be interpolated from data from a corresponding grid cell one day in the past and one day in the future or two days in the past and four days in the future, up to five days in the past and five days in the future.
+The interpolation is weighted, whereby data closer to the missing date (e.g. 1 day away) are given more weight than data further away (e.g. 5 days away).
 This linear interpolation method is the preferred technique of temporal interpolation.
-However, in some cases, gaps still exist after this interpolation scheme is performed because two data points on either side of the missing value are not found with which to linear interpolate.
-To attempt to further fill these gaps, a single-sided gap filling is performed whereby we check if there is at least one data value up to three days on either side of the date and then simply copy that value into the missing grid cell.
-A flag called temporal interpolation flag marks the data that were interpolated.
+However, in some cases, gaps still exist after this interpolation scheme is performed because two data points on either side of the missing value are not found.
+To attempt to further fill these gaps, a single-sided gap filling is performed where the code checks if there is at least one data value up to three days on either side of the date and then simply copies that single value into the missing grid cell.
+A flag called cdr_seaice_conc_interp_temporal_flag marks the data that were interpolated.
 See Section 3.4.3.1 for more information on this flag.